-A Code of Practice - 2021
+A Code of Practice - 2023

 The Diocese continues to be immensely well-served by Self Supporting Ministry such as Readers, NSMs and OLMs, who receive no remuneration for the work they undertake.
 In addition to this, a significant number of retired stipendiary clergy also give generously of their time and energy in pastoral and liturgical ministry.
 This Code of Practice seeks to set out the basis of payment of expenses and fees to such ministers.
-This code of practice came into force with effect from 01 April 2005, following the approval of the Finance and Central Services Committee in November 2004 and ratification at Bishop's Council in February 2005.
-The code is updated annually, and this paper reflects the changes approved by Finance and Central Services Committee in November 2020 and are applicable from 01 January 2021.
+This code of practice first came into force with effect from 01 April 2005, following the approval of the Finance and Central Services Committee (FACS) in November 2004 and ratification at Bishop's Council in February 2005.
+The code is updated annually, and this paper reflects the changes approved by Finance and Asset Management Committee (formerly FACS) in November 2022 and are applicable from 01 January 2023.